jetsonearth/clio-voice/clio/README.md

 Clio is an advanced macOS voice transcription application that lets you speak at 200 words per minute instead of typing at 50 wpm.
 Built with privacy-first design and powered by local AI, Clio processes everything on your device without sending data to the cloud.

+> **Community Edition**
+> This open-source build removes hosted authentication, licensing, and payment dependencies.
+Bring your own Groq + Soniox API keys (stored locally in the Keychain) and start using every feature immediately—no accounts, no trials, no paywalls.

 [![License](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 ![Platform](https://img.shields.io/badge/platform-macOS%2014.0%2B-brightgreen)
 ![Swift](https://img.shields.io/badge/Swift-5.9-orange)